allora-network/allora-inference-base/README.md

 ## Notes

-If you plan to deploy without wanting to connect to the Allora blockchain, just by testing your setup and your inferences, do not set any `--allora` flag.
+If you plan to deploy without wanting to connect to the Allora blockchain, just by testing your setup and your inferences, do not set any `--allora-...` flag.

 ### Topic registration